 The best thing about digital marketing is in its name: It’s digital!
 So that means that you can change almost anything the minute you realize that it isn’t working!
 It’s not like you’ve spent tons of money buying flyers for a local event, nor have you bought chairs and tables for your new coffee shop!
 You haven’t even paid a cent to lease a place to work!

 So why not change it?
 An ad doesn’t work?
 Rewrite it!
-People are unsubscribing from your email list the minute they get your newsletter?
+Are people unsubscribing from your email list the minute they get your newsletter?
 Maybe it’s just a headline issue… So change the headlines!
-Nobody is pinning your Pinterest posts?
+Is nobody pinning your Pinterest posts?
 You may fix it by changing the images or the fonts you used!

 Mindset shift #3 – You don’t have to use EVERY marketing strategy!